 3. Proper Form

 In you to be in good form when going running and this is essential if you have aching knees.
 Running when you are in a poor physical form can worsen the problem you have with your knees.
 Being in the best form ensures that you are stable thus minimizing the risk of discomfort in your knees when running.
 Lead slightly forward when running and have your knees bent.
 It will cushion them from support your body weight while running.
 Moreover, strive to land your steps firmly on the ground when running, with your feet flat on the ground instead of the heel.
+If you are feeling pain in the heel with any activity, immediately stop, take a closer look at your footwear, figure out if you need something to dampen heel pain with these shoes.

 4. Take A Break